Mitsuaki Madono

-Mitsuaki Madono (真殿 光昭, Madono Mitsuaki) is a Japanese voice actor who was born in Osaka, Japan.
-He's known for voicing characters who are jokers, but sometimes hide a more insidious nature such as Emishi Haruki in GetBackers, Loki in Valkyrie Profile, Joker in Flame of Recca, Kaname Ohgi in Code Geass, Issei Ryuudou in Fate/stay night, Kon in Bleach and Kōtarō Yanagisawa in Assassination Classroom.
+Mitsuaki Madono (真殿 光昭, Madono Mitsuaki) is a Japanese voice actor.
+He is known for voicing characters who are jokers, but sometimes hide a more insidious nature such as Emishi Haruki in GetBackers, Loki in Valkyrie Profile, Kaname Ohgi in Code Geass, Tohru Adachi from Persona 4, Issei Ryuudou in Fate/stay night, Kon in Bleach and Kōtarō Yanagisawa in Assassination Classroom.